-Adding subtitles is a must when it comes to creating and watching video content so in this guide we’ll show you how to easily add subtitles to a video.
+Adding subtitles is a must when it comes to creating and watching video content so, especially for those who use voice software, in this guide we’ll show you how to easily add subtitles to a video.

 More and more people create and consume video content everyday, and an increasing percentage of that content is watched in silence or a loud environment where it can be difficult to listen to the content itself.

 And so, being able to add subtitles to video is a must if you want your content to be more accessible to your current viewers, and potentially new viewers in future.